gvolpatolima/DogsNcats/README.md

 ## Credits

-    Images of dogs and cats used in this website are obtained from Kaggle (sample images used for demonstration purposes only).
+    Images of dogs and cats used in this website are obtained from Free Code Camp (sample images used for demonstration and completion of the course only).
-    AI-powered image classification is done using TensorFlow.js, a JavaScript library for machine learning, developed by Google.
+    AI-powered image classification is done using TensorFlow, a Python library for machine learning, developed by Google.
-    The website design and layout are inspired by Tailwind UI.
+    The website design and layout were created using Tailwind CSS

 ## License